 He is an extremely successful litigator who concentrates in commercial matters in a wide range of industries.
 His practice also includes all aspects of employment law.
 He regularly advises corporations and financial institutions as well as senior executives on matters of compensation, employment and injunctions involving departing executives.

 Jack also headed the litigation team that, in January 2015, represented Broadspring Inc. in a jury trial before Judge Sullivan in the Southern District of New York against Congoo d.b.a.
-Adblade and its two most senior executives for defamation arising out of false reviews they posted in trade publications using fake names.
+Adblade and its two most senior executives for defamation arising out of false reviews they posted in online trade publications using fake names.
 After seven full trial days, the jury returned a verdict for our client, including the imposition of punitive damages.

-In addition, Jack has been a lecturer at the Institute of Culinary Education since 2010, where he teaches a unit on the legal aspects of opening and running a restaurant or wine bar, and he is on the faculty of CLE-providers LawLine and The National Business Institute, where he instructs lawyers and other professionals on hospitality-related issues.
+In addition, Jack has been a lecturer at the Institute of Culinary Education (ICE) since 2010, where he teaches a unit on the legal aspects of opening and running a restaurant or wine bar.
+In January of 2021 and again in March of 2022, Jack held Zoom lectures for graduate students at ICE on the legal aspects of opening a bar or restaurant in NY during a pandemic.
+He is also an adjunct professor for CLE-providers LawLine and The National Business Institute, where he instructs lawyers and other professionals on hospitality-related issues.
 In November of 2017, Jack was a guest lecturer at Columbia University, where he instructed MBA students taking a graduate course in Food Entrepreneurship.
-In March of 2017, Jack sat on a panel at the New York City Bar where he and his fellow panelists taught, "Opening a Restaurant in New York: Legal Issues Boot Camp."
+In March of 2017, as well as in 2018 and 2019, Jack both sat on and later moderated a panel at the New York City Bar where he and his fellow panelists taught, "Opening a Restaurant in New York: Legal Issues Boot Camp."
 His seminars are viewed and/or attended by hundreds of participants.
-Jack is a member of the NY City Bar Association Hospitality Section where he serves as Chairman of the Business Law Subcommittee, as well as a Board member of the Wine & Food Society of New York.
-He is also a Commandeur of The Commanderie de Bordeaux and a Knight of the Cavalieri del Tartufo e dei Vini di Alba, a member of the Essex County Wine Society and the Essex Fells Area Wine Tasting Society, among others.
+He has also written extensively on hospitality-related issues, including the publication in June of 2022 of Secret Ingredients: How to Protect Recipes.
+(Examples of additional publications authored by Jack appear below with hyperlinks.)

 “I devote 100% of my attention to every matter.
 It’s not just the devil that’s in the details; it’s success.”